 The average age of menopause is 51, although many women hit that hormonal stage earlier, around age 45.
 Going through “the change” before the age of 40, however, is considered early.
 Illnesses such as epilepsy have been linked to early menopause, as well as certain cancer treatments and lifestyle issues such as obesity and smoking.
 But genes play a role, too.
 If your mother went through menopause early, you’re more likely than the general population to do it, too.

 The skin condition rosacea—in which a person’s nose or cheeks get red with blushing skin, swelling, or tiny red veins or pimples—is often mistaken for acne; a flare-up can be triggered by stress, heat, or alcohol.
 Recent research in twins suggests that about half of your risk for developing rosacea may be genetic, according to the National Rosacea Society, although no one has identified the genes responsible.
 Some ethnic groups also have higher rates of rosacea, including people of Scottish, Scandinavian, and eastern European descent.

 Most people who get colon cancer do not have a family history of the disease.
 However, people with a parent or a sibling who has the cancer are at increased risk, especially if the relative was diagnosed before age 45, according to the American Cancer Society.
 The cause of these “family” cancers could be genes, environment, or a combination of both.
-Find out why these 14 women are glad they got tested for the BRCA gene.
+If you’re considering genetic testing for cancer, it may help to know why 14 women are glad they got tested for the BRCA gene.

 Blame Mom, Dad, or both if you find yourself wheezing.
 About three-fifths of asthma cases are thought to be hereditary.
 People with one parent who has the condition are up to six times more likely than the rest of the population to develop the condition themselves.